BIIG-UC3M/Image-Segmentation-Evaluation/README.md

 ## ShowDataframeStats
-ShowDataframeStats(path).
 This function makes a summary of the results obtained from applying the different models.
 It is neccesary to provide a common path where these results are located.

-For example
+For example:

 <pre>
                                 dice